catppuccin/community/rfc/CAT-0004-Wiki.md

   - Transfer effort
 - Setup cost
 - Increased complexity
+- In the unfortunate event of the server goes down or the account holder is inactive, we will lose access to the documentation
+- We will need a way to back up the data, similar to how our Gitea instance is a backup of our GitHub repositories
 - New tooling to learn, content creation friction
 - Aesthetically different from our other public facing content (e.g website)
   - Would require additional effort to theme/style accordingly